 - Bring a backpack or sled to tote your younger kids around.
 It’s tough work tracking around in the snow, especially for small children.

 - Bring lots of snacks and water.
-Consider some hot cocoa to warm up when you’re back to your vehicle.
+Consider some hot chocolate to warm up when you’re back to your vehicle.

 Other important things to bring when cutting your own Christmas tree: